 You can do this by using a bit of sandpaper to scratch the coating of the seeds.
 Soak them overnight in warm water, then drain the seeds and place them in a plastic bag filled with damp peat moss.

-Refrigerate them for about four to eight weeks at 33-41°F, depending on the species, and make sure they neither dry out completely nor become waterlogged.
+Refrigerate them for about four to eight weeks at 33 to 41°F, depending on the species, and make sure they neither dry out completely nor become waterlogged.

 Once they’ve been cold-stratified, you can plant them about one-sixteenth of an inch deep in a large seed-starting flat filled with moist seed-starting mixture.
 They should be planted about three inches apart.